AP-IT-GH/ci-poc-board/README.md

 | USART_3 | SERCOM3 | PA16, PA17       | TX, RX                                                      |
 | I2C_0   | SERCOM4 | PA12, PA13       | SDA, SCL                                                    |

 > If the PA24 and PA25 pins are not connected, it is recommended to enable a pull-up on PA24 and PA25 through input GPIO mode.
 The aim is to avoid an eventually extract power consumption (<1mA) due to a not stable level on pad.
-The port PA24 and PA25 doesn't have Drive Strength option. (dat zijn de USB pinnen).
+The port PA24 and PA25 doesn't have Drive Strength option. (these are the USB pins).

 [ATSAMD D21 Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/SAM-D21DA1-Family-Data-Sheet-DS40001882G.pdf)